Flow State: The Secret to Limitless Human Potential

 I would go as far as to say that the theme of flow is an attempt from the modern human to regain his or her soul and overcome the contemporary malaise of spiritual stagnation.

 Reaching flow state on a consistent basis can be challenging.
 That’s why I created the “30 Challenges-30 Days-Zero Excuses” project.
-I have collected the most interesting daily habits, inspired by renowned individuals, that aim to help people reinvent the way you approach life and focus on adopting practices that can help you embrace a flow-oriented mindset.
+I have collected the most interesting daily habits, inspired by renowned individuals, that aim to help you reinvent the way you approach life and focus on adopting practices that can help you embrace a flow-oriented mindset.
 You can check it out here.

 Also, don’t forget to subscribe to my newsletter to get my articles in your inbox the moment they are published.
 It is thought-provoking, free, easy to unsubscribe and some great resources will await you once you confirm your subscription: